 We have been able to identify data gaps in current systems and to recommend necessary changes so that the new data can be accurately captured and to allow institutions to carry on their business and to avoid the pitfalls of the new regulations.

-D2LT will also assist Clients to negotiate the revised collateral documentation with clients.
+D2LT will also assist clients to negotiate the revised collateral documentation with counterparties.